filipeoliveira/ml-assessment/docs/tasks.md

 # MailerLite Challenge

+This is my understanding and rephrasing in bullet-points of the assignment.
+The original text is at the bottom.

 ## Overview
 At MailerLite we store millions and millions of subscribers for our users.
 This challenge involves designing and implementing a scalable endpoint to handle these subscribers efficiently.